kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics3.rst

       Understanding how the units work

-    We know that units in real life make a big difference, but in the CellML specification universe, they don't.
+    We know that units in real life make a big difference, but *within* a CellML component, they don't.
+    (Note that *between* components is another story, because :ref:`equivalent variables are requried to have the same unit reduction<specC_equivalent_variables_units>`.)
     Each :code:`variable` element has to specify a corresponding :code:`units` element, but this combination doesn't affect the validity of the :code:`math` element.
-    It does, however, make a difference to how your model needs to be interpreted.
+    It does, however, make a difference to how your model may to be interpreted, and can help you to find errors or inconsistencies in your model definition.
     Some examples are shown below.

     1. Constants and variables in an equation have different units: this is not invalid CellML, but doesn't make any mathematical sense.